 Sleep deprivation during the newborn months, already the challenge that it is, brought out the worst in me during nighttime feedings.
 It was the time of the day (or night) when I least enjoyed being a mom.

 The one thing that kept me sane?
-My husband shouldered half of those duties.
+My husband shouldered many of those duties.

 He was the one who’d get out of bed when the baby cried and changed his diapers.
 The one who’d hand the baby to me to breastfeed, just so I wouldn’t have to get out of bed myself.
 The one I’d hand the baby to for burping after each session, and put him back down in the crib.
 And when the baby was inconsolable, he was up right alongside me, either soothing him to sleep or researching tips online to calm him down.